 Stamp duty under the PRC laws ("Stamp Duty") generally applies to the execution and receipt of taxable documents, which include contracts for the sale of China A-and China B-Shares traded on PRC stock exchanges.
-In the case of such contracts, PRC Stamp Duty is currently imposed on the such contracts, PRC Stamp Duty is currently imposed on the A-Shares or B-Shares will accordingly be subject to PRC Stamp Duty, but the Sub-Fund will not be subject to PRC Stamp Duty when it acquires A-Shares and B-Shares.
+In the case of such contracts, PRC Stamp Duty is currently imposed on the selfer but not on the purchaser, at the rate of 0.1%.
+The sale or other transfer by the Sub-Fund of A-Shares or B-Shares will accordingly be subject to PRC Stamp Duty, but the Sub-Fund will not be subject to PRC Stamp Duty when it acquires A-Shares and B-Shares.